tuzig/www.tuzig.com/content/pages/services.md

 co-founded and led as CEO in its first 7 years.
 Now part of HP, Shunra's first product was released in Mid 1998 - a WAN emulator called "The Cloud".
 Here is [Shunra's site](/shunra1) from back then.

+    If you're interested please send Benny an email at bennydaon at gmail dot com.